 Sofia also values giving back to the community and currently serves as the Executive Secretary for the Association of Spirituality and Mental Health of Ottawa.

-She is a professional member of the Canadian Counselling and Psychotherapy Association (CCPA) and in the application process to become a Registered Psychotherapist with the College of Registered Psychotherapists of Ontario (CRPO).
+She is a professional member of the Canadian Counselling and Psychotherapy Association (CCPA) and a Registered Psychotherapist with the College of Registered Psychotherapists of Ontario (CRPO).

 Sofia Lopoukhine Outside Of Work